bitst0rm-pub/Formatter/README.md

 - **Persistent User Settings (PUS)**: Clicking the `Reset` option will reset all current Temporary Quick Options and switch to using your User Settings from `Formatter.sublime-settings`.
 - **Persistent Quick Options (PQO)**: Clicking the `Save` option will make all current Temporary Quick Options persistently.
 This means that closing and reopening Sublime will retain these options.
 To exit this mode just clicking the `Reset` option.

+Summary:<br/>
+The `Reset` option is the exclusive method to exit any mode.<br/>
-None of the modes will ever alter your Settings file.<br/>
+None of the modes will ever modify your Settings file.<br/>
-You will be able to see the current mode on the status bar.
+The current mode is indicated on the status bar for your reference.

 ## Development:

 Starting from version 1.0.6, you now have the ability to create your own module for a third-party plugin that hasn't yet been integrated into Formatter.
-This allows you to extend your personal needs while remaining independent from the original plugin modules provided by Formatter.
+This allows you to extend your individual needs.
 In theory, you can use Formatter as a platform to convert _any_ form of text, as long as third-party plugins operate in a text-to-text manner, such as text-to-ASCII image conversion.

 ### 1. Prerequisite:

 1. Create a config file specific to your third-party plugin.
-Please note that the format and content of this config file may vary among different plugins.
-Consult the documentation provided by the third-party plugin for detailed instructions.
 Config files for third-party plugins must be placed in the following folder:

         Formatter > config